 While most schools show incoming growth, some schools indicate a stagnant or declining enrolment (Cilaire and Brechin are two examples).
 The realignment of catchments may be able to assist in avoiding the need for expansion in certain areas and address overcrowding.
 Further, there may be examples of feeder schools that may be realigned to different secondary schools.
 For instance, in examples where the feeder is geographically close to multiple secondaries or where busing is prominent such a shift could alleviate capacity pressures and potentially create safer routes to schools.
 This is also an item the Ministry considers with requests for school expansion.

-Reviewing programming including French Immersion, International Education and Academies to determine implications for capacity issues.
+Review programming including French Immersion, International Education and Academies, to determine if limiting expansion would assist in addressing capacity issues.